 My Approach to Helping

 I enjoy helping clients navigate the difficult relationships in their lives.
 So much of our lives revolve around relationships- significant others, family, and friends.
 Healthy relationships are safe havens from the stress of the world around us, but unhealthy ones can cause endless turmoil in our lives.
 I enjoy working with either individuals or couples who are finding their relationships difficult to navigate, are not sure why, and feel helpless and too overwhelmed to fix it.
-My approach to therapy includes spending the time to really get to know you and your problem, as well as involving you in deciding what we\'re going to do about it.
+My approach to therapy includes spending the time to really get to know you and your problem, as well as involving you in deciding what we're going to do about it.
 For couples, I use Gottman Method techniques and am trained through Level 3.
-If you are feeling frustrated and unsure what to do - well, that is what I\'m here for.
-I\'d love to help you sort things out.
+Additionally, I am a Certified Clinical Trauma Professional (CCTP), which applies to treating a wide range of client issues from childhood abuse to PTSD to anxiety.
+If you are feeling frustrated and unsure what to do - well, that is what I'm here for.
+I'd love to help you sort things out.

 How Psychotherapy Can Help